 Behind the Oval Office: Winning the Presidency in the Nineties by Dick Morris

-The Angel Tree: A Christmas Celebration (1993) by Linn Howard, by Mary Jane Pool
+The Angel Tree: A Christmas Celebration (1993) by Linn Howard and Mary Jane Pool

 Scene e scenografie del presepe Napoletano (1991) by Gennaro Borrelli